kdnk/roamist/README.md

 ## Motivation

-For a long time, I have been using Todoist as my personal task management tool.
+I have been using Todoist as my task management tool for a long time.
-I still think that Roam Research is the best note-taking tool, but I think that Todoist is more suitable for task management.
+I still think that Roam Research is the best note-taking tool, but Todoist is more suitable for task management.

-Since I started using Roam Research, I've been wondering if it would be possible to use Todoist for task management, but take detailed notes for each task in Roam Research.
+Since I started using Roam Research, I've wondered if it would be possible to use Todoist for task management but take detailed notes for each task in Roam Research.

 This roam-todoist-integration is one way to make this possible.
-With this tool, you can copy tasks from Todoist to Roam Research, complete Todoist tasks from within Roam Reasearch, and synchronize task completion status between Todoist and Roam Reserach.
+With this integration, you can copy tasks from Todoist to Roam Research, complete Todoist tasks from within Roam Reasearch, and synchronize task completion status between Todoist and Roam Reserach.

 ## Prerequires